Berlin clarifies gender equality rules for topless bathing – DW – 03/28/2023

 Thum argued that the ruling essentially subverted what the anti-discrimination law is for, as if "part of the public has an issue with something, that is always enough reason to justify discrimination."

-"Men don't have to hide their beards just because in puberty that signifies that they are ready to have sex, but for some reason with women's breasts that's the case," Thum says, adding that men have biological markers that signal puberty in the same way women do, the only difference being that they are not expected to hide them.
+"Men don't have to hide their beards just because in puberty that signifies that they are ready to have sex, but for some reason with women's breasts that's the case," said Thum, adding that men have biological markers that signal puberty in the same way women do.
+The only difference, she said, is that they are not expected to hide them.

-Another often overlooked aspect of the rules around topless bathing is the rights of transgender and non-binary people, Thum says: "If you have a gender regulation based on two genders, that is binary, then you will always discriminate against trans and non-binary people.
+Another often overlooked aspect of the rules around topless bathing is the rights of transgender and nonbinary people, said Thum.
+"If you have a gender regulation based on two genders, that is binary, then you will always discriminate against trans and nonbinary people.
 There's no way around it and that's what happens all the time."

 Germany's nude bathing tradition

-Germany is not known for having a prudish attitude towards nudity, where fully naked bathers can be seen on beaches and in parks soaking up the sun even in the most conservative parts of the country.
-In fact, the country has a long tradition of nude public bathing as part of the "free body culture" ("Freikörperkultur", commonly referred to as "FKK"), a naturist movement that emerged in the late 19th century.
+Germany is not known for having a prudish attitude toward nudity.
+Fully naked bathers can be seen on beaches and in parks soaking up the sun, even in the most conservative parts of the country.
+In fact, the country has a long tradition of nude public bathing as part of the "free body culture" ("Freikörperkultur," commonly referred to as FKK), a naturist movement that emerged in the late 19th century.

 In an interview with Playboy in 2017, prominent Left Party politician Gregor Gysi, from the former East Germany, complained about the decline of "free body culture," which he blamed on the "pornographic gaze" of men from the West.